Follow me

 Breaking Up is Hard to Do: Part III – The Risk Factors of Quitting Law

 Part I and Part II of this series covered how I came to the conclusion that I didn’t want to stay in law.
 So, what’s next?
-I knew I wasn’t going to be able to explore what I wanted to … Continue reading

-Our Nutty Adventure: Part IV – The End
+Our Nutty Adventure – Part IV: The End

 Breaking Up is Hard to Do: Part II – Do I Want to Stay in Law?